 Want to learn more about how Meevo can streamline operations and elevate your business?

 Your client may be experiencing skin issues because they are not using the right products.
 Your client may also not see results because they are not using the products correctly or frequently enough.
 Ask your clients how often they wash their face.
 Do they wash their face in the morning, evening and after workouts?
 Do they moisturize twice a day?
 (It may help with oiliness.)
 Are they applying their serums too often?
 (The skin may need a break.)
 Are they using sunscreen properly, especially after facials?
 These small tweaks can majorly impact their skin goals.

 5) What’s your skin complexion?
 Do you have freckles?

 This is very important to ask if a client wants to book a treatment over the phone.
-The Fitzpatrick Scale will help determine whether a peel or facial may be right for your client.
+The Fitzpatrick Scale will help determine what to do before a facial appointment and whether a peel or facial may be appropriate for your client.